mattdistefano/accessibility-training/readme.md

 Many users with disabilities will take advantage of some sort of assistive technology (AT).
 AT augments, adjusts, or even entirely replaces the screen/mouse paradigm of interaction.
 For example, a blind user may utilize a screen reader, which provides a spoken representation of the screen; a user with impaired motor skills might navigate via keyboard rather than mouse; a user with poor eyesight may zoom their browser or use another screen magnifier.

 Note that not all disabilities require the use of AT.
 A user who is deaf or color-blind or cognitively-impaired may just browse with monitor and mouse, but still encounter content that is difficult or impossible to use.
+Likewise, most of us will encounter at least minor vision and motor-skill impairment as we age.

 Note too that AT is not limited to just desktops or laptops.
 Touch-based screen readers are available for tablets and smartphones.